jryu01/my-ionic-starter/README.md

 - It uses sass to build css style sheet: `gulp sass`
 - Any scripts in www/app and sub folders (`www/app/**/*.js`) are added to index.html file easily running `gulp index`
 - It uses jshint to check code quality: `gulp lint`
-- 'gulp config --option' where option is one of 'production' or 'test' (default to development) build environment specific angular config module in www/app/components/config using www/app/config.json
+- `gulp config --option` where option is one of 'production' or 'test' (default to development) build environment specific angular config module in www/app/components/config using www/app/config.json

 ## How to Install